Salt Water Taffy History For National Taffy Day - The Nibble Webzine Of Food Adventures Salt Water Taffy History For National Taffy Day

 THE HISTORY OF SALT WATER TAFFY

-Here’s how to host your own taffy pull (and here’s the difference between taffy and toffee).
+• Here’s how to host your own taffy pull.

 By the 1880s, “salt water” taffy, in small pastel-colored oblongs wrapped in wax paper, had become associated with the Atlantic City Boardwalk.
 A box taffy became the iconic souvenir.

-From where came the name salt water taffy?
-Here’s what we do know:
+From whence came the name salt water taffy?
+Here’s what we do know about how the “salt water taffy” appeared.

 Around 1880, the Ritchie Brothers and Windle W. Hollis both had taffy stands on the Atlantic City Boardwalk.
 Taffy was the candy sensation of the day, a must-have vacation treat for children and adults alike.

-At the end of the summer of 1884, Captain John L. Young approached Joseph Fralinger, a local vendor whose various stands sold cider, fruit, lemonade, mineral water and a storefront with cigars.
+At the end of the summer of 1884, Captain John L. Young, a prominent Atlantic City entrepreneur, approached Joseph Fralinger, a local vendor whose various stands sold cider, fruit, lemonade, mineral water and a storefront with cigars.

 According to an account in Wikipedia, Fralinger was standing at the booth of another taffy maker, David Bradley, who had been selling taffy since 1883 and to whom the anecdotes credit with the “storm” story.

-The “storm” fable, subsequently created by Bradley, told of a Nor’Easter storm that sprayed the ocean water over Mr. Bradley’s stock of taffy.
+The “storm” tale created by Bradley told of a Nor’Easter that sprayed the ocean water over Mr. Bradley’s stock of taffy.

 Fralinger recognized a concept when he heard it.
 He had already been selling boxes of taffy.
-He took the next step and popularized the name “salt water taffy,” printing boxes with that name and selling it as a souvenir of Atlantic City (photo #2).
+He took the next step and popularized the name “salt water taffy,” printing boxes with that name and selling it as a souvenir of Atlantic City.

 Here’s an account from his great-grandson, including many more details and how taffy was pulled.